Venezuelan opposition leader Maria Corina Machado wins Nobel Peace Prize

 Disappointment for Trump

-The lead-up to this year’s award had been dominated by United States President Donald Trump’s repeated self-aggrandising public statements that he deserved to win the Nobel Peace Prize.
+The lead-up to this year’s award had been dominated by US President Donald Trump’s repeated, self-aggrandising public statements that he deserved to win the Nobel Peace Prize.

-The committee took its final decision just before an Israel-Hamas ceasefire comes into effect in Gaza under the first phase of Trump’s initiative to end the war.
+The committee took its final decision just before an Israel-Hamas ceasefire came into effect in Gaza under the first phase of Trump’s initiative to end the war.

-The President was alluding to the 12-day conflict between Israel and Iran, which saw him intervene with bunker buster bombs on Iranian nuclear sites, as well as conflicts and tensions of varying levels of intensity, not all of which classify as wars, between India and Pakistan, DR Congo and Rwanda, Cambodia and Thailand, Armenia and Azerbaijan, Egypt and Ethiopia, and Serbia and Kosovo.
+The White House reacted bitterly to the news that Trump had not won.
+Spokesperson Steven Cheung condemned the Nobel Committee for not selecting Trump for the prize. “[Trump] has the heart of a humanitarian, and there will never be anyone like him who can move mountains with the sheer force of his will,” Cheung wrote on X. “The Nobel Committee proved they place politics over peace.”

-Ahead of the Nobel announcement, experts on the award had said Trump was very unlikely to win as his policies were seen as dismantling the international world order the Nobel committee cherishes.
+The president was alluding to the 12-day conflict between Israel and Iran, which saw him intervene with bunker buster bombs on Iranian nuclear sites, as well as conflicts and tensions of varying levels of intensity, not all of which classify as wars, between India and Pakistan; the Democratic Republic of the Congo and Rwanda; Cambodia and Thailand; Armenia and Azerbaijan; Egypt and Ethiopia; and Serbia and Kosovo.

-That did not stop Trump’s cheerleaders from lobbying for a victory.
-Howard Lutnick, Trump’s commerce secretary said in a post on X that Trump should “undoubtedly” receive the Nobel Peace Prize for his efforts on ending the war in Gaza.
+Before the Nobel announcement, experts on the award had said Trump was very unlikely to win, as his policies were seen as dismantling the international world order that the Nobel Committee cherishes.

-And the president’s son Eric, in an X post, asked people to retweet if they believed Trump deserved the prize.
-At the time of writing, the post had been retweeted 48,000 times.
+Critics have also said Trump is complicit in Israel’s genocidal war in Gaza, by way of unconditional military support and diplomatic cover for the conflict, which has killed thousands of Palestinians since Israel shattered the brief ceasefire earlier this year with Trump back in the White House.